 Finally, sip the whiskey.
 Hold it in your mouth 4-5 seconds for the full taste.
 John explained that whiskey should never be mixed with water or ice when tasting as it will dilute the full flavor of the whiskey.
 That being said, he did agree that when drinking whiskey in a hot climate you may want to add ice, or if it is too strong you may add a bit of water to your liking.
 Slancha!
 To your health!

 Don’t have whiskey glasses?
 I have included these sponsored links to help you out:

-If sipping whiskey isn’t your thing, read here for drink recipes.
+If sipping whiskey isn’t your thing, check out our drink recipes!